-Mama June Weight Loss 2017: Down To 199 lbs.
+Mama June Weight Loss 2017: Down to 199 lbs.
 As Daughter Questions Motives

 You can catch the full episode Friday at 10 p.m.
 ET on WEtv.

-[Featured Image by Dan Hallman/AP Images]
+[Featured image by Dan Hallman/ AP Images]